Mere mention of the old Beatles classic sets my mental jukebox a-spinnin’:

 Maybe not.
 Yet there he was.

 But it doesn’t do us much good.
 The past is in the past.
-Another hit single from the long-ago 60’s put it plainly: “Yesterday’s Gone”.
+Another hit single from those long-ago 60’s put it bluntly: “Yesterday’s Gone”.

 Our attitude in these things doesn’t cut the other way, ordinarily.
 When life is chugging along smoothly, when everything is coming up roses, we think that all is as it should be.
 Never does “I’m not supposed to be here!” enter our heads.
 We take ample credit, even, for our comfortable lives, willfully unaware that the line between triumph and tragedy is whisper-thin.

-We get away with it, most of the time, because the odds generally work in our favour.
+We get away with it most of the time because the odds generally work in our favour.
 We live in a world of close calls.
-“Almost disasters” far outnumber actual disasters.
+“Almost disasters” far outnumber actual tragedies.

 Linda Besner, author of Feel Happier in Nine Seconds, opened a fascinating essay in The Globe and Mail last summer with this vignette: